 Highest priority for admission is given to California resident junior-level applicants from California community colleges.
 Preference also will be given to community college students who have participated in academically selective honors courses or programs.
-Junior transfer students from four-year colleges, including other UC campuses, and lower division transfer students (who are eligible for UC from high school) may be considered as space permits.
+Junior transfer students from four-year colleges, including other UC campuses, Second Baccalaureates, and lower division transfer students (who are eligible for UC from high school) may be considered as space permits.

 In addition, UCI considers the following as part of the Comprehensive Review process for transfer applicants:

 - Completion of a specified pattern or number of courses that meet breadth or general education requirements

 - Completion of a specified pattern or number of courses that provide continuity with upper division courses in the student's major

 - The student's grade point average in all UC transferable courses

 - Participation in academically selective honors courses or programs